ARC-OPT/Documentation/tutorials/ros2_cartesian_control.md

 <br/>
 <br/>

 In the [cartesian_space_example.launch.py](https://github.com/ARC-OPT/wbc_ros/blob/main/launch/cartesian_space_example.launch.py) file, the code to load the example is explained step by step.
-The [iiwa_controllers.yaml](https://github.com/ARC-OPT/wbc_ros/blob/main/config/cartesian_space_example/iiwa_controllers.yaml) file describes the ros2 control configuration, which is loaded in the launch file.
+The [iiwa_controllers.yaml](https://github.com/ARC-OPT/wbc_ros/blob/main/config/cartesian_space_example/iiwa_controllers.yaml) file describes the ROS 2 control configuration, which is loaded in the launch file.

 If you type `ros2 control list_controllers` you can see the available controllers:
 ```!bash